Forensic Scientist

 I am 51 and for most of my life wanted to be a medical examiner....in your professional opinion should I pursue this? thanks

-Asked by brown almost 11 years ago
+Asked by brown over 11 years ago

 Every county has only one medical examiner (or coroner).
 The other people doing autopsies are pathologists.
 They are all (almost always) doctors.
 So as long as you're okay with completing med school and then whatever residencies are required, it's never too late to change your life!